 In today’s challenging business climate, one thing is certain – every FSTE 100 company executive has a personal assistant (PA).
 Why?
 Because behind every great business story, there’s a great PA.
 PAs are the eyes, ears and the glue that holds the best managers together by eliminating inefficiencies and contributing to overall business success.
 PAs are intuitive, proactive and reliable and they’re adept at problem-solving, multi-tasking and providing observations and insights into the business.
 If you have these key traits, every business owner wants you now!
-If not, our Personal Assistant Course teaches you the skills and qualities required for a long career in this role.
+If not, our Personal Assistant Course teaches you the skills required for a long career in this role.

 Up to 120 hours which is under 40 minutes per day for 6 months.
 However, additional hours may be required for reading, writing and research.